mantidproject/mantid/dev-docs/source/Standards/GUIStandards.rst

 =====
 - Look at writing a document detailing how each GUI is structured for next maintenance period
 - Add structure to dev-docs, and add files into that.
 Move maintenance guides into there
-- Add examples where could should be broken down
+- Add examples where code should have been broken down
 - Shared code examples where problems have been solved or how to do stuff

 Possible Training